Rahath-Ahmed/Rahath-Ahmed/README.md

 ## 🧪 Research Experience
 **Undergraduate Research Assistant**
 Dept. of Industrial and Production Engineering, SUST (Mar 2022 – Mar 2023)
-- Researched springback in V-bending for multiple materials under various force and heat conditions.
-- Journal publication accepted by *SUST Journal of Science and Technology*.
+- Researched springback in V-bending for multiple materials and examined how springback behaves under varying process parameters. (accepted for publication by *SUST Journal of Science and Technology*)

 ---